-A full denture can be firmly attached to the jawbone using just four well-placed implants.
-Compared to a typical removable prosthetic, an implant-retained denture is much sturdier, less likely to slip, and also helps a patient have a much stronger bite.
+If you’re missing all your teeth on either your top or bottom arch (or both), a full denture can be firmly attached to the jawbone using just four well-placed implants.
+Compared to a typical removable prosthetic, an implant denture is much sturdier, less likely to slip, and also helps a patient have a much stronger bite.

 Understanding the Cost of Dental Implants